makhidkarun/traveller_pyroute/readme.md

 PyRoute is a trade route generation program for Traveller.

-The data for the maps comes from [Traveller Map](http://www.travellermap.com/), based upon the Traveller 5th edition second survey data, plus many of the fan created sectors from aound the internet and across the years.
+The data for the maps comes from [Traveller Map](http://www.travellermap.com/), based upon the Traveller 5th edition second survey data, plus many of the fan created sectors from around the Internet and across the years.

 The trade rules are from [GURPS Traveller: Far trader](http://www.sjgames.com/traveller/fartrader/).
 These rules are based on a gravity trade model.
 Each world is given a weight called the World Trade Number (WTN) calculated from population, starport, and other factors.
 For each pair of worlds a Bilateral Trade (BTN) number is generated based upon the two WTNs, and adjusted for distance and other factors.